rxrw/rxrw/README.md

 I'd like to like [reuixiy](https://github.com/reuixiy)! 😘

-Can I have your wechat or some else? 😳
+Can I have your wechat? 😳
 <!--

 Here are some ideas to get you started: